Multiplicative properties of Quinn spectra: The bordism groups of an ad theory

 \begin{lemma} For $F,G\in \ad^k(*)$, there is an $H\in \ad^{k+1}(M)$ such that $\lambda_1^*H=\kappa^*F$, $\lambda_2^*H=\kappa^*G$, and $\lambda_3^*H$ and $\lambda_4^*H$ are trivial. \end{lemma}

-\begin{proof} By part (e) of Definition \ref{defad}, there is an $M'$-ad which restricts to the cylinder $J(\kappa^*F)$ on the image of $\gamma$ and to the cylinder $J(\kappa^*G)$ on the image of $\delta$.
-The result now follows by part (g) of Definition \ref{defad}. \end{proof}
+\begin{proof} By part (d) of Definition \ref{defad}, there is an $M'$-ad which restricts to the cylinder $J(\kappa^*F)$ on the image of $\gamma$ and to the cylinder $J(\kappa^*G)$ on the image of $\delta$.
+The result now follows by part (f) of Definition \ref{defad}. \end{proof}

 We will write $[F]$ for the bordism class of a $*$-ad $F$.

 \begin{definition} Given $F,G\in\ad^k(*)$, let $H$ be an $M$-ad as in Lemma \ref{add} and define $[F]+[G]$ to be

 \end{definition}